-72.1.1 Engineering Instruction in French
+Engineering Instruction in French 72.1.1

-In conjunction with Faculté Saint-Jean, most of the first-year curriculum can be taken in French on the Faculté Saint-Jean campus (see §150).
+In conjunction with Faculté Saint-Jean, most of the first-year curriculum can be taken in French on the Faculté Saint-Jean campus (see §160).
 Academic conditions and content of the courses are equivalent to their English counterparts.
 Note that only a few second-year and higher level courses for Engineering programs are available in French.
-See §154.10 for further details.
+See §164.10 for further details.

-72.2 Cooperative Education Program
+Cooperative Education Program 72.2